ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 ### Asynchronously transform request object

 Sometimes it is necessary to transform the request asynchronously.
-For example, may need to look up external key value stores to parametrise the request transformation.
+For example, you may need to look up external key value stores to parameterise the request transformation.
 The example below shows how to modify a request URL path based on an asynchronous lookup to an external database.

 ```java